 We have ample parking for cars and lorries on site, and you may also bring farm animals and horses to the surgery for consultations.
 Please phone for an appointment before coming.
 This is important to ensure a vet will be available and also to comply with bio-security regulations.

-We can visit any animal on request, although we may advise attendance at the surgery for pets to allow quicker treatment with better facilities on hand.
+We can visit any animal on request for a small visit fee, although we would usually advise attendance at the surgery for pets to allow quicker treatment with better facilities on hand.
 We ask clients to call as early in the day as possible if they want a vet to visit.

 Emergency cases will always be seen as soon as possible and will take priority and we ask clients to be understanding on the occasions where we may be delayed.

 We travel regularly to the North and South Isles as required.

 We provide a comprehensive 24 hour emergency service 365 days of the year.
 If you telephone the surgery outside normal working hours you will be redirected to our out of hours service.
 The answering service will contact one of our vets for you who will ring you straight back to give you advice or see your animal.

 We request that, where possible, you give us at least 24 hours notice for any prescriptions you require.
 Our vets are sometimes unavailable and time is required to make up prescriptions, so we may be unable to get your prescriptions ready at the time and you may be asked to wait or to come back at another time to collect them.
 Therefore, giving us notice not only saves you time but allows our vets to look at your animals history and decide the best treatment.
 You can call us on 01856 872859 or come in to the surgery to request your prescription.